smilladion/game-creator/README.md

 4. Create an XML-layout file for how your component will be created.
 (Or decide to make it programatically - not recommended)

 5. Make sure to implement all required functions:
-  - a. getCreateView()
+    - getCreateView()
-  - b. getDisplayView()
+    - getDisplayView()
-  - c. saveGame()
+    - saveGame()
-  - d. getName()
+    - getName()

 6. Test it!
-  - a.
-Run the app.
+    - Run the app.
 Go to 'Create', and find your component (It will be under "+ Component" or "+ Solution" depending on which one you have made.)
-  - b.
-Click it, and it should take you to where the Component is created.
+    - Click it, and it should take you to where the Component is created.
 This is what is returned from getCreateView.
-  - c.
-Make sure that it works, and that it does not let you finish if all required information is not given.
+    - Make sure that it works, and that it does not let you finish if all required information is not given.
-  - d.
-If your Component is a GameComponent, make sure to add a SolutionComponent so that the game works.
+    - If your Component is a GameComponent, make sure to add a SolutionComponent so that the game works.
-  - e.
-Save your game and play it!
+    - Save your game and play it!

 Description of these functions can be found in the documentation in the code, and you can look to existing components for inspiration.
 If you need further help, more detailed descriptions can be found below: